Householder Planning Guidance

 Anyone can make an application, irrespective of who owns the land or buildings concerned.
 However, if you are not the owner, or only have part-ownership, you must inform all other owners or leaseholders who have an interest in the land or building to which the application relates.

-There is no obligation to submit the application yourself and if you wish, you can appoint an agent (e.g. architect, solicitor, planning consultant or builder) to submit the application on your behalf.
+There is no obligation to submit the application yourself and if you wish, you can appoint an agent (for example, architect, solicitor, planning consultant or builder) to submit the application on your behalf.
 The majority of householder applications are reasonably simple and do not require an ‘expert’ to fill in the forms and submit the application however, you may require professional help in drawing up your plans.

 Drawings must be of good enough quality to clearly see the exact nature and location of the development being proposed and must be to a recognised scale.
 The information required depends upon the type of application being made and the nature of the proposal.
 Please see Planning Application Forms to find the appropriate forms, guidance and validation requirements.